 << BUILD A MOVEMENT THROUGH MOVEMENT >>

 I see movement as an inherently transformative practice – moving from one place to the next, an action that leads to a reaction, shapes and lines that blur through space and sound to go beyond the sum of their parts.
-Dance is a worldwide practice, an ancient and ongoing art form that is constantly reinventing itself so as to be reflective of our times.
-It is at once a common language we all share and incredibly unique for each of us, for nothing is more personal than our bodies, the instrument with which we meet the world and the frontline for so much political warfare.
-Movement and transformation are present in ever aspect of my work, whether it be choreographing bodies onstage that give voice to personal struggles and stories of social change or facilitating an embodied experience for people to feel moved, empowered and transformed in their own skin.
+Dance is at once a common language we all share and incredibly unique for each of us, for nothing is more personal than our bodies, the instrument with which we meet the world and the frontline for so much political warfare.
+Movement as transformation is present in ever aspect of my work, whether it be choreographing bodies onstage that give voice to personal struggles and stories of social change or facilitating an embodied experience for people to feel moved, empowered and transformed in their own skin.
 Through this socially engaged and radically inclusive body politic, I am committed to building a movement through movement.

 << CROSS BORDERS, BUILD BRIDGES >>